adicu/learn-webdev/webdev_curriculum.md

 @app.route("/search/<search_query>")
 ```

-Then, modify the `search` function to take a string parameter `search_query`, and return that.
+Then, modify the `search` function to take a string variable `search_query`, and return that.

 ```python
 @app.route("/search/<search_query>")